mddunn/ccloud-migration-scripts/README.md

   3. consumer-offset-filter.sh
   4. promote-mirror-topic.sh

+### mirroring-validation.sh

+This script validates that all source partition data is being appropriately mirrored to the destination.
+During migrations, issues have been observed where a few partitions are not being mirrored correctly between the source and destination.
+This is typically caught when the mirror lag and last source fetch offset are equal and non-zero

+Two log files are output: one that does not filter partitions with no data on the source and one that does

+#### Example execution:

+    ./mirroring-validation.sh \
+    --input-file { input file } \
+    --link-id { link name } \
+    --cluster { destination cluster ID } \
+    --environment { environment ID } \
+    --all-active-mirror-topics

+#### Example properties files:

+    bootstrap.servers={ bootstrap URL }
+    ssl.endpoint.identification.algorithm=https
+    security.protocol=SASL_SSL
+    sasl.mechanism=PLAIN
+    sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="{ username }" password="{ password }";

+#### Example output:

+**File 1:**
+    TOPIC           PARTITION  MIRROR_LAG  STATUS  LAST_FETCH_OFFSET
+    example.topic1  1          56347       ACTIVE  56347
+    example.topic1  5          57283       ACTIVE  57283
+    example.topic1  4          0           ACTIVE  0
+    example.topic1  7          0           ACTIVE  0

+**File 2:**
+    TOPIC           PARTITION  MIRROR_LAG  STATUS  LAST_FETCH_OFFSET
+    example.topic1  1          56347       ACTIVE  56347
+    example.topic1  5          57283       ACTIVE  57283

 ### consumer-offset-validation.sh

 This script validates that consumer offsets are successfully synced over the cluster link from source to destination.
 If no input file is provided, ALL consumer groups are compared